 4, The Church as structured society, shared institutional reality

-You have all taken part in the module on Canon Law.
+You have all had lectures on Canon Law.
 It may seem difficult and rule bound, but we have to be accountable, we need frameworks that facilitate growth, that respect others, that facilitate the transmission of the faith in ways that are authentic across the whole community, and we need to build on and learn from past experience.

 Even in football, like every sport, there is a boundary around the pitch that makes interaction possible.
 The rules of the game are not an end in themselves, but they facilitate the game.